blake-budd1/Group54/LocalBussinessFinder/Backend/backend_readme.md

 # Backend Documentation:

-## The "Buisness" Model:
+## The "Business" Model:
-The Buisness model contains the data that will each buisness account will.
+The Business model contains the data that will each business account will.
-The Buisness struct is converted into a model that will outline the schema for the database (currently in sqlite) that contains the buisness accounts.
+The Business struct is converted into a model that will outline the schema for the database (currently in sqlite) that contains the business accounts.
-Currently, the information stored in the buisness model is:
+Currently, the information stored in the business model is:

 - Account Username
 - Account Password
-- Buisness name
+- Business name
-- Buisness Address
+- Business Address
 - Address
 - Category
 - Description

 More will be added in future iterations of the project (including image etc).
+*Note: each struct has an ID that is given by GORM, which the reason there is not one within the business struct

 ## REST API:
 A rudimentary Rest API has been implimented for the buisness.
 So far, the following